Matan-Shabi/MaTaN-Shabi/ReadMe.md

 ## 🚧 Current Projects:
 - 🌐 **[SuperIdea](https://github.com/JamalM02/SuperIdea-client)**: A platform for sharing academic ideas and projects, built with a combination of React and Node.js.
+- 🌐 **Essentia User Management System**: Built a modular admin panel with dynamic role-based permissions.
+Developed scalable frontend components using Feature-Sliced Design (TypeScript, Next.js) and a robust Nest.js backend.
+Automated deployments with Docker and Jenkins for seamless delivery.
 - 📦 **WorldOfGame**: Developing a Python-based game for exploring automation process. and exploring CI/CD tools.
 - 🔧 **CI/CD Automation Tools**: Creating automated deployment pipelines using Jenkins and Docker, helping to streamline application delivery.